aelsabbahy/miniswarm/README.md

 ## Miniswarm and Docker swarm healthchecks tutorial (less than 10min)
 In this tutorial we'll install miniswarm, create a swarm cluster, deploy some apps and learn all the features of miniswarm in the process.

-If you prefer a video, I've posted a video of this tutorial here: https://youtu.be/in1ItGKDr98

 **Install**
 ```